cabol/nebulex/guides/getting-started.md

 ```

 This module is what we'll be using to interact with the cache.
 It uses the
-`Nebulex.Cache` module and it expects the `:otp_app` and `:adapter` as options.
+`Nebulex.Cache` module and it expects the `:otp_app` as option.
+The `otp_app`
-The `otp_app` tells Nebulex which Elixir application it can look for cache
+tells Nebulex which Elixir application it can look for cache configuration in.
-configuration in.
-In this case, we've specified that it is the `:blog`
+In this case, we've specified that it is the `:blog` application where Nebulex
-application where Nebulex can find that configuration and so Nebulex will use
+can find that configuration and so Nebulex will use the configuration that was
-the configuration that was set up in `config/config.exs`.
+set up in `config/config.exs`.

-Depending on the adapter we are using, it may provide more compile-time options,
-for example, in this case, we use `Nebulex.Adapters.Local` which provides the
-option `:backend` to define whether the adapter should use `:ets` or `:shards`.
-In this example, we will use `:shards` as backend:

 ```elixir
 defmodule Blog.Cache do